hermannsorgel/Duck-Address-workflow/README.md

 > DuckDuckGo Email Protection is a free email forwarding service that removes multiple types of hidden email trackers and lets you create unlimited unique private email addresses on the fly.

-Typically, a user has to install the DuckDuckGo browser extension in order to obtain a new protected address.
-This workflow eliminates the need for extensions:
+Typically, users need to have the DuckDuckGo extension installed on their web browser in order to receive a new protected address.
+This workflow helps to get a new address in any app:

 <img src="https://i.imgur.com/noxxUPV.gif" width="70%">

 [Download workflow](https://github.com/kkhrv/Duck-Address-workflow/raw/main/workflow/Duck%20Address.alfredworkflow)